antonpp/gcp-mvp/README.md

 ### 5. Deploying a Python Service to Cloud Run

 We will now follow the steps from the [Deploy a Python service to Cloud Run](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service) tutorial.
 See [here](https://cloud.google.com/run/docs/quickstarts) for other languages.
-If you'd like to deploy a LLM langchain app on Google Cloud see [here](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/language/orchestration/langchain).
+If you'd like to deploy a LLM langchain app on Google Cloud see [here](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/language/orchestration/langchain) and [here](https://cloud.google.com/blog/products/ai-machine-learning/generative-ai-applications-with-vertex-ai-palm-2-models-and-langchain).

 1. Within the workstation, open a new terminal and enter:
    ```bash